IBM/innovate-digital-bank/README.md

 ```
 cloudctl login -a https://mycluster.icp:8443 -u admin --skip-ssl-validation
 ```
-The password for local vm ICP is _admin_
+The password for local VM ICP is _admin_

 ### 9. Helm
 If you don't have helm already, [Install Here](https://docs.helm.sh/using_helm/#install-helm)